apache/arrow/docs/source/developers/guide/step_by_step/testing.rst

       **Fixtures**

-      Inside pPyArrow tests files there can be helper functions and fixtures defined.
+      Inside PyArrow test files there can be helper functions and fixtures defined.
 Also other pytest decorators such as ``@parametrize`` or ``@skipif`` are used.